Skip to content

 raise ValueError(

-f"invalid type `{type(mutator_spec)}` for mutator definition "
+f"invalid type `{type(mutator_spec)}` for mutator definition " f"of column `{', '.join(column_spec)}`"

 )

-if all(isinstance(c, Callable) for c in mutator_spec):
+if all(callable(c) for c in mutator_spec):

-(1.0 / len(mutator_spec), mutator) for mutator in mutator_spec
+mutator_spec = [(1.0, mutator) for mutator in mutator_spec]

 # if the end result is not a list of weighted mutators for each column, abort